dogusural/dodocuments/cpp-initialization/C++-initialization.md

 * If you default initialize a primitive type with automatic lifetime , it gets garbage value.
 * If you default initialize a primitive type with static lifetime , it gets zero initialized.
 * if you default initialize a class type, default constructor is called.
+* Default constructor that the compiler writes , default initializes the members.
+(Garbage for primitive types and default constructor for class types)

 ---